videolan/libvlcsharp/README.md

 dotnet add package VideoLAN.LibVLC.[Windows|UWP|Android|iOS|Mac|tvOS]
 ```

-LibVLC is the actual VLC engine written mostly in C/C++ and compiled for your target platform.
-More information [here](https://code.videolan.org/videolan/libvlc-nuget).

 2. Install **LibVLCSharp** _or_ **LibVLCSharp.Forms** (if you plan on using Xamarin.Forms)

+LibVLCSharp is the .NET wrapper that consumes `LibVLC` and allows you to interact with native code from C#/F#.

 | Platform          | LibVLCSharp Package                             | NuGet                                             |
 | ----------------- | ----------------------------------------------- | ------------------------------------------------- |